Save Blueback, Alewife & Atlantic Herring

 The Atlantic herring may not be the only prey fish in the region, however they are under more pressure today than ever before.
 Since 1985 the river herring – alewives, blueback, and shad – have declined by over 90%, leaving the Atlantic herring as one of the few available prey fish.

 Striped bass, bluefish, tuna, whales, birds, and other marine life leave an area when there are insufficient herring to prey on.
 The whales – humpback, fin, minke, and bryde’s – also eat herring.
-Feeding whales and plunge-diving gannets allows for happier whale watchers, resulting more robust local economies: rounding up herring in bubble nets rounds up financial gains for the businesses.
+Feeding whales and plunge-diving gannets allows for happier whale watchers.
+This results in more robust local economies.
+Whales rounding up herring in bubble nets rounds up financial gains for the businesses.